-The Young Critics is a programme of the National Association for Youth Drama (NAYD) in Ireland.
+The Young Critics is a programme of Youth Theatre Ireland.
+(Formerly NAYD)

 Young Critics 2016